 The UK arm of German discount retailer Aldi has forced a dramatic shake-up in the country's fiercely competitive supermarket sector, putting intense pressure on the established chains and eating away at their market share.
 It is now the next biggest supermarket after the traditional Big Four.
-Local share of the grocery market reached a new high of 7.6% in 2018, having more than doubled since 2012.
+Local share of the grocery market reached a new high of 8.2% in March 2020, having more than doubled since 2012.
 It wasn't always this way.
 For many years after its launch in the UK in the 1990s, Aldi failed to make a significant impact on local supermarket chains and its stripped-down store format actually put off many British shoppers used to a more luxurious store environment.
 The turning point came with the economic downturn of the late 2000s, as shoppers began to seek better deals than offered by the mainstream stores.
 A key factor was an advertising campaign which highlighted the price comparisons between third-party branded products and Aldi's own equivalents under the tagline "Like Aldi.
 Like Brands.
 Only Cheaper."
 Quality, though, has remained consistently high.
 In 2018, Aldi was named as UK Grocer of the Year for the fourth time in six years (it had previously won that award in 2009), and also regularly takes the top prize for own-label products.
 In 2013 it took gold in no less than 16 categories in The Grocer Own Label Awards.
 It has vowed to increase store numbers from around 790 outlets in 2017 to 1,000 by 2021.
 However, one potential weakness in the pandemic age is the lack of a home delivery service.
 Aldi has attempted to get around this with two new offers, currently undergoing trials in 2020: a Click & Collect offer began testing in 15 stores, while around 40 stores are experimenting with a home delivery partnership through Deliveroo.
 For 2019, Aldi Stores Ltd reported revenues of £12.3bn and net income of £131m.
 Aldi UK is a subsidiary of Aldi Sud, one of the two German companies that operate the Aldi brand globally.
 Former Aldi UK boss Matthew Barnes is now co-CEO of Aldi Sud.
 He was succeeded as UK & Ireland CEO by Giles Hurley.

 Which agencies handle advertising for Aldi?
 Find out more from Adbrands Account Assignments